bsaragoca01/Sono_Gravity_MICCAI/README.md

 ### Step 5 - Prediction with margin:
 Considering the nature of the images used in this research, which are characterized by poor spatial resolution, a tolerance system was applied in the metrics calculation.
-In this sense, a tolerance chose by the user creates a dilated and eroded mask on top of the ground-truth mask.
+In this sense, a tolerance chosen by the user creates a dilated and eroded mask on top of the ground-truth mask.
 The metrics are calculated with the mask which showed better Dice coefficient for the specific file.
-In the scripts evaluate_w_margin.py, the millimiters intended to be used to dilate and erode masks must specified.
+In the scripts evaluate_w_margin.py, the millimiters intended to be used to dilate and erode masks must be specified.
 It also be specified the number of pixels per millimiter.

-The predict_w_margin.py must be used if the user want to use this tolerance.
+The predict_w_margin.py must be used if the user wants to implement this tolerance.

 In the worksheet with the calculated metrics, the files which used eroded or dilated or the original ground-truth masks are discriminated.
 ### Step 6 - Fine-Tuning:
 Fine-Tuning with data augmentation can be performed by running the fine_tuning.py script.
-In this, a set of transformations are introduced to the data.
+In this, a set of transformations is introduced to the data.
 The following transformations are used in the script.
-If the user wants to introduce more transformations or modified the present ones, it must do it in this section.
+If the user wants to introduce more transformations or modify the present ones, must do it in this section.
 ```bash
 custom_transform = CustomCompose([
     RandomRotation(degrees=20), #range of left random rotation